membrane/api-gateway/distribution/examples/openapi/validation-simple/README.md

 # Validate Requests and Responses against OpenAPI

-Membrane can validate requests and responses against OpenAPI.
-The specifications can be in YAML or JSON format on disk or reachable over the network.
+Membrane can validate requests and responses against OpenAPI descriptions.
+The specifications can be in YAML or JSON format, on disk or reachable over the network.

 ## Running the example

-Make sure to use Membrane version 5 or newer.
+Use Membrane version 5 or newer.

-1. Go to the _examples/openapi/openapi-validation-simple_ directory
+1. Go to the _examples/openapi/validation-simple_ directory

 2. Start Membrane: